AnvarDev/gt-app/README.md

 ## Deploy Instructions

 To run the application download [Docker](https://www.docker.com).
-For the locally deploy was used version 26.0.2 and all the configuration is already done and is in the **docker-compose.yml**.
+For the locally deploy was used the version **26.0.2** and all the configuration is already done and is in the **docker-compose.yml**.
 To deploy the application, clone the repository and in the directory **gt-app** run the command:

 ```
 docker compose up